 Prices in Malaysia’s capital of Kuala Lumpur are a mere fraction of Taipei’s.
-You can find prime, luxury condos for sale at below US$4,000 per sqm.
+You can find prime, luxury condos for sale at below US$4,000 per square meter.

+Looking for higher growth?
 Cambodia is one of the region’s poorest countries.
-Nonetheless, its strong growth in excess of 7% annually, business friendly policies, and among the cheapest prices in the world for central apartments equals plenty of room for profit.
+Nonetheless, its strong GDP growth in excess of 7% annually, business friendly policies, low prices, and positive demographic trends equals plenty of investment potential in its real estate market.

-Singapore is one of the costliest cities in the world for owning property but still isn’t that much more expensive than Taiwan.
-The city-state is also one of Asia’s top financial hubs, has far less available land, and enjoys better living standards.
+On the other end of the cost-spectrum, Singapore is one of the world’s most expensive cities to own property but still isn’t that much pricier than Taiwan.
+The city-state is also one of Asia’s top financial hubs, has less available land supply, and enjoys better living standards.

-Taiwan is a bustling, dynamic country with many opportunities outside of its real estate sector.
+Taiwan is a bustling, dynamic island with many opportunities outside of its real estate sector.
 But you should consider your options carefully before “investing” somewhere just because you personally like the place.

 Want to learn about other markets you should probably avoid?
 You might be interested in our article about the four worst countries for investors in Asia.

 Skip the Next Western Recession